FAQ

 Orphaned wells are wells that have been abandoned and have no legally or financially responsible party.
 This may happen when the company operating a well dissolves or goes bankrupt, as they do regularly throughout the oil and gas boom-and-bust cycle.
 It has been documented that larger companies sometimes shed their reclamation liability by selling assets like marginal wells at low costs to smaller companies that hope to squeeze out the last bit of oil at the end of the marginal wells’ economically useful life.
 Smaller companies are more likely to go bankrupt due to market fluctuations, causing wells to become orphaned.

 In 2019, the Bureau of Lange Management (BLM) provided a list of 296 orphaned wells on federal lands.
 However, we do not know how many wells become orphaned over specific time frames because the BLM does not systematically track this data.
-In 2020, the Interstate Oil and Gas Compact Commission (IOGCC) reported that there are 56,600 documented orphaned wells in 30 surveyed states, which include some but not all orphaned wells on federal and tribal lands.
-The IOGCC estimates the total number of undocumented orphaned well to be between 210,000 and 746,000 in those 30 states.
+The Interstate Oil & Gas Compact Commission estimated there were 15,913 known orphan wells on federal and tribal land at the end of 2021, and many more undocumented.

 When a well is orphaned on federal land, the Bureau of Land Management (BLM) uses the operating company’s bond to cover the costs of any remaining reclamation work.
 If the amount of the bond is insufficient, taxpayers are forced to cover the costs of reclaiming the orphaned wells.

 Operators can secure either a surety bond or a personal bond.
 A surety bond is when operators enter a legally binding contract with a third-party surety company who will assume the responsibility of the debt if the operator defaults or is unable to finance reclamation.
-A personal bond is either an upfront cash payment or guarantee of funds in the future, like a Letter of Credit or Certificate of Deposit.
+A personal bond is either an upfront cash payment or guarantee of funds in the future, like a Cashier’s check, certified check, or Negotiable Treasury securities.

-The cost of an oil or gas bond depends on the individual contract, but different types of coverage have different bond minimums.
-An individual lease bond has a $10,000 minimum, a statewide bond has a $25,000 minimum, and nationwide bond has a $150,000 minimum.
-According to the Government Accountability Office, 82 percent of bonds are accepted at this minimum rate.
+Before June 2024, an individual lease bond had a $10,000 minimum, a statewide bond had a $25,000 minimum, and nationwide bond had a $150,000 minimum.
+These rates had been unchanged since they were established in 1951 (state and nationwide bonds) and 1960 (individual lease bond).
+According to the Government Accountability Office, 82 percent of bonds were accepted at minimum rates.

 Reclamation costs can vary drastically depending on the depth and location of individual wells.
 Deeper wells are more costly to reclaim, with cost typically increasing proportionally with depth.
 And wells in locations that are difficult to reach, such as the middle of a river, also cost more to reclaim.

 Bond rates were originally established in the 1950s and 1960s to ensure that oil and gas companies, not taxpayers, were responsible for reclaiming wells.
-However, these rates have not changed in over 60 years and are no longer sufficient.
+Prior to reforms passed in 2024, these rates had not changed in over 60 years and were no longer sufficient.

-Current bond rates have not been adjusted for inflation.
-Today’s $10,000 minimum bond was the equivalent of $98,870 in coverage when it was established a half century ago.
-Similarly, the original rate for statewide bonds translates to an equivalent of $271,984 and the nationwide bond minimum covered an equivalent of $1,631,905 in today’s dollars.
+Previous bond rates had not been adjusted for inflation.
+The old $10,000 minimum bond was the equivalent of $102,940 in coverage when it was established a half century ago (in 1960).
+Similarly, the original rate for statewide bonds (set in 1951) translated to an equivalent of $292,982 and the nationwide bond minimum covered an equivalent of $1,757,894 in 2023 dollars.

 Related Posts